 1. Looked after children

-It is not always possible for parents to meet the needs of their child and we sometimes have to arrange for children and young people to live away from their birth family.
+It is not always possible for parents to meet the needs of their child.
+We sometimes have to arrange for children and young people to live away from their birth family.

-To help us decide what kind of care your child needs, we will carry out an assessment, which will include your views and those of your child if they are able to understand.
+To help us decide what kind of care your child needs, we will carry out an assessment.
+This will include your views and those of your child if they are able to understand.
 These are some of the ways children come into care;

 - A voluntary arrangement between the parents and the local authority, known as being 'accommodated'